-Founded in 1852, Wells Fargo is the fourth-largest U.S. bank with assets totaling $1.75 trillion, according to SNL Financial.
+Founded in 1852, Wells Fargo is the fourth-largest U.S. bank in terms of assets, totaling $1.89 trillion, according to Business Insider.
 Wells Fargo provides consumer, investment and corporate banking, credit cards, financial services, foreign currency exchange, private banking and equity, wealth management and mortgages.

 It is considered one of the “Big Four Banks,” along with JPMorgan Chase, Bank of America and Citigroup.
 Wells Fargo is headquartered in San Francisco, and the majority of the company is owned by institutional holdings.
-Berkshire Hathaway Inc. (Warren Buffett’s company) is the No. 1 owner of those shares.
+Berkshire Hathaway Inc. is the No. 1 owner of those shares.

-In 2014, it was named as the No. 1 retail mortgage lender and mortgage servicer by Inside Mortgage Finance.
+In 2014, it was named as the top retail mortgage lender and mortgage servicer by Inside Mortgage Finance.
 That year it was the largest mortgage originator and residential mortgage servicer in the country.
 In 2011, it provided the mortgage for one in every four home loans.
-According to data from the Consumer Financial Protection Bureau, Wells Fargo’s total loan volume in 2015 was an astounding $140,140,955,000.

 National Mortgage Rates